-Today I would like to discuss about why…a question which often happens to arise…
+Today I would like to discuss why…a question which often happens to arise…

-Why do trading system deliver worse performance in live trading rather than in backtest?
+Why do the trading systems deliver worse performance in live trading rather than in backtest?

 So actually this is a common question because people work, develop a trading system and once it goes live after a while it delivers poorer performance or it even becomes a loser.